Bandwidth/node-voice/README.md

 # Bandwidth Node Voice SDK

-Note: As of version 2.0.0, this package has been upgraded to Typescript
+Note: As of version 2.0.0, this package has been upgraded to TypeScript

 ## Getting Started